freecodeschoolindy/student-management-system/README.md

 ## Running Locally

-1. Must have Python 3 & Postgres installed and running
+1. Must have Python 3 & Postgres version 12.x installed and running
 1. Clone the repo and cd into repo
 1. Create a virtual environment: `python -m venv venv`
 1. Go into your virtual environment: `source venv/bin/activate`
 1. Install dependencies: `pip install -r requirements.txt`
 1. Create an admin user for logging into the Django admin interface: `python manage.py createsuperuser`
+1. Setup Database
+  1. Create the database: `CREATE DATABASE freecodeschool;`
+  1. Create DB user: `CREATE USER fcs_admin;
+  1. Grant privilages to user for our database: `GRANT ALL PRIVILEGES ON DATABASE freecodeschool TO fcs_admin;`
+  1. Run migrations: `python manage.py migrate`
 1. Run the app: `python manage.py runserver`
 1. View the API at `localhost:8000` and the admin interface at `localhost:8000/admin`